Gaudreau has goal, assist as Flames beat Canucks 5-2

 Lindholm one-timed Gaudreau’s cross-ice feed by Demko with just 2 seconds remaining in the period during Calgary’s two-man advantage to make it 3-1.

-Canucks defenceman Myers had joined Elias Pettersson in the penalty box after punching Calgary’s Matthew Tkachuk in the face.
+Canucks defenseman Myers had joined Elias Pettersson in the penalty box after punching Calgary’s Matthew Tkachuk in the ace.

+“We regrouped after the first intermission,” Ward said.
+“We came out and found a way to tie the hockey game and then grab the lead.
+That’s a really good sign of growth for us, how we feel and how we react in the correct ways at the ey times.”

 Vancouver outshot Calgary 16-4 and dominated the face-off circle in the first period, but led just 1-0 due to Markstrom’s work.